scality/RestBlockDriver/README.md

 Deleting a device
 -----------------------

-A device created in the previous step may be removed by the control following :
+A device created in the previous step may be removed by the following control :
 # echo "device" > /sys/class/dewb/remove
 device can for example be dewba, dewbb, ... dewbc

 Partitioning a device
 ---------------------------

-The devices can be partitioned as conventional discs for example :
+The devices can be partitioned as conventional disks for example :

 # fdisk /dev/dewb